MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

       :::image type="content" source="media\how-to-use-notebook\create-new-version.png" alt-text="Screenshot showing how to create new version.":::

-   - System checkpoint: These checkpoints are created automatically every 5 minutes based on editing time interval by Notebook system, ensuring that your work is consistently saved and versioned, you can find the modification records from all the contributors in the system checkpoint timeline list.
+   - System checkpoint: These checkpoints are created automatically every 5 minutes based on editing time interval by Notebook system, ensuring that your work is consistently saved and versioned.
+You can find the modification records from all the contributors in the system checkpoint timeline list.
       :::image type="content" source="media\how-to-use-notebook\expand-system-checkpoint.png" alt-text="Screenshot showing expand checkpoint list.":::

-1. You can click on a checkpoint to open the **diff view**, it will highlight the content differences between the selected checkpoint and the current live version, including the differences of cell content, cell output, and metadata.
+1. You can click on a checkpoint to open the **diff view**, it highlights the content differences between the selected checkpoint and the current live version, including the differences of cell content, cell output, and metadata.
 The version of this checkpoint can be managed individually in **'more options'** menu.

    :::image type="content" source="media\how-to-use-notebook\checkpoint-diff-view.png" alt-text="Screenshot showing view diff.":::